Appendix L: Temporal Grounding — Why Time × Time = Space

 Irreducible surprise = the moment prediction meets reality.

 If more than 2 things change: noise (no prediction, no collision).
-If nothing changes: stasis (no collision, no meaning).
-If exactly 2 things change: metabolizable meaning.
+The system is overwhelming you.

-This is why walking the grid feels like walking a path—each step is one complete REST-OPERATION-REST cycle with exactly one unit of irreducible surprise.
+This is why walking the grid feels like walking a path -- each step is one complete REST-OPERATION-REST cycle with exactly one unit of irreducible surprise.

 6. Integration with Existing Appendices